Molly Yestadt

-Molly Yestadt is a manager in the United States.
+Molly Yestadt is an American milliner.

 Life

 She studied fine arts at University of Hartford, transferred to the Fashion Institute of Technology in New York City, and is completing her Masters of Science at Columbia University in Sustainability Management.

 She worked as an apprentice at millinery design studio Cha Cha’s House of Ill Repute from 2004 to 2007, and as a designer for Steve Madden from 2007 to 2009 and launched her business shortly after.

 In Spring 2009, fashion retailer Intermix started carrying some of Yestadt's designs.
 Later that same year, a model wore a hat of Yestadt's at a photo shoot with Alister Mackie, then stylist for Marc by Marc Jacobs, and the design caught the stylist's eye.
 This resulted in a collaboration with Marc by Marc Jacobs that significantly raised Yestadt's profile.

 Work

-Yestadt is known for merging classic techniques and traditional styles - with a modern aesthetic.